fivesqrd/fluent-musimal-php/README.md

 # Stacker
-Stacker is a simple implementation of the open source Musimal email layout design using the Fluent library for building responsive transactional email notifications quickly with minimal markup.
+Stacker is a sample implementation of the open source Musimal email layout design using the Fluent library for building responsive transactional email notifications quickly with minimal markup.

 ## Quick Example ##
 Create a responsive HTML message body: